 Running parallel to the Atlantic Ocean, Thames Street was one of the first two roads laid in Newport in the mid-1700s.
 While only 1.5 miles in length, the road features historical homes and buildings and remains a recreation and tourism center.

 Chalmers Street is one of the eight remaining cobblestone streets in Charleston.
 Originally designed to manage the coastal city’s muddy streets, it unexpectedly added beauty and character.
 The most photographed cobblestone street in the city contains museums and landmarks such as The Pink House, one of the oldest Charleston structures.

 41. South Dakota’s Main Street

-Some say Bozeman’s Main Street is the best downtown in the Northwest, balancing an authentic western mountain charm with a modern, down-home vibe.
+Some say Deadwood’s Main Street is the best downtown in the Northwest, balancing an authentic western mountain charm with a modern, down-home vibe.
 In addition to shops, restaurants, and bars, Main Street is also home to a weekly summer concert series.